lilyinstarlight/overlay/README.md

 IcedTea
 -------
 This version of icedtea has been patched for non-reparenting wm's.
-The patch applied is taken straight from (the Debian bug report that proposed a fix)[http://bugs.debian.org/cgi-bin/bugreport.cgi?bug=508650].
+The patch applied is taken straight from [the Debian bug report that proposed a fix](http://bugs.debian.org/cgi-bin/bugreport.cgi?bug=508650).

 dwm
 ---
-This package is based on the official Gentoo package, but it downloads the latest git snapshot from my (dwm)[https://github.com/fkmclane/dwm] repository.
+This package is based on the official Gentoo package, but it downloads the latest git snapshot from my [dwm](https://github.com/fkmclane/dwm) repository.

 Armagetron Advanced
 -------------------